corrode/corrode.github.io/content/blog/prototyping/index.md

 In my experience, prototyping solutions helps tremendously in finding the best approach before committing to a design.

-This iterative process isn't just useful for writing games – it's equally valuable when crafting a CLI tool where you need to figure out the command line interface, or when designing a library where you need to nail down the API.
+This iterative process isn't just useful for writing games – it's equally valuable for writing CLI tools, or when designing a library where you need to nail down the API.

-**People prototype because they want to explore the design space.
-When done right, this process leads to more idiomatic code.**
+People prototype because they want to explore the design space.
+When done right, this process leads to more idiomatic code.

 ## Why People Believe Rust Is Not Good For Prototyping